Vanderbilt University Counseling Center

 All interns have access to Vanderbilt University library resources, as well as the library and computer resources available at the training site.

-The PCC will be participating in the APPIC 2018 match
+The VUCC will be participating in the APPIC 2018 match

 Applicants may submit their applications through the AAPI Online applicant portal.